alfred1137/alfred1137.github.io/_posts/2025-07-27-first-blog-post.md

 tags: [welcome, blog]
 ---

 Welcome to my new blog!
 This is a placeholder post to get things started.
-I'm excited to share my thoughts on software engineering, AI, and other interesting topics here.
+I'm excited to share my thoughts on Tech, games, AI, and other interesting topics here.

 Stay tuned for more content!